How we are helping

 Objective 2: Achieving gender equality and enhancing women’s empowerment

-Australia is working to address issues of gender equality in Palau by funding priority initiatives under the Pacific Women Shaping Pacific Development Palau Country Plan 2015–18.
-This is part of the Australian Government’s Pacific Women Shaping Pacific Development regional program which commits $320 million over 10 years to improve the political, economic and social opportunities of Pacific women in 14 Pacific countries.
-The Palau country plan aims to foster the economic empowerment of women by increasing the participation of women in public life and decision making and reducing the incidence of gender based violence.
+Australia is working to address gender equality in Palau by funding priority activities under the Pacific Women Shaping Pacific Development Palau Country Plan.
+This is part of the Australian Government’s Pacific Women Shaping Pacific Development initiative that commits $320 million over 10 years to improve political, economic and social opportunities of Pacific women.
+The Palau country plan aims to foster the economic empowerment of women, increase the participation of women in public life and decision making, and reduce the incidence of gender based violence.

 Our changing program